School Info

 Mid-Year Reflection

-Is desired progress being made to accomplish the intended outcome for this Goal by the end of the school year?
-No
+Progress: Is desired progress being made to accomplish the intended outcome for the Area of Focus by the end of the school year?
+Yes

-Provide evidence of the implementation challenges and barriers the school encountered during the Fall semester.
-Describe the changes made to address these challenges and barriers.
+Evidence: Provide evidence of the implementation challenges the school encountered during the Fall semester.
+Describe the changes made to address these challenges.

-Describe the new action steps needed to accomplish the intended outcome for the Goal.
+New Actions: Describe any new actions that are needed to accomplish the intended outcome for the Area of Focus.

 We need to continue to provide rigorous instruction and assessment while scaffolding in remediation, and on level daily questions.